 Mr Oh Yung Sim's shareholdings in the Company and its related companies is disclosed on page 71 of this Annual Report.
-He is the son of Mr Oh Chiew Ho and brother of Ms Oh Pooi Foon.
+He is the son of Mr Oh Chiew Ho and brother of Ms Oh Pooi Foon and Mr Oh Yung Kwan.
 He has no conflict of interest with the Company.
-He attended 3 out of 4 of the Board Meetings held during the financial year and has no conviction for any offences within the past 10 years, other than traffic offences, if any.
+He attended all the Board Meetings held during the financial year and has no conviction for any offences within the past 10 years, other than traffic offences, if any.